lxgr-linux/scrap_engine/README.md

 Copy scrap_engine.py to /usr/lib/python3.9/site-packages

 Windoofs:
 Install python and the pynput module via pip.
-The njust run what ever file you want (for example scrape).
+Then just run what ever file you want (for example scrape).

 ## Usage
 See scrap_test.py